My guitar collection - Acoustics

 Strings:

-You have heard of John Mayer, have you not?
-You know that he plays a Martin OM, right?
-Well, I read an interview where he extolled the virtues of having a smaller box.
-Also in interviews with other finger-stylists in Acoustic Guitar, I had become intrigued with the concept of having an acoustic with a smaller body, be it either an OM or a 000.
+After reading many an interview with fingerstyle players in Acoustic Guitar, I became intrigued with the concept of owning an acoustic with a smaller body, be it either an OM or a 000.
 (With respect to a smaller box, interestingly enough Collings released a limited run of 24 Dark Vintage Sunburst 0002H Custom T ‘Joe Henry’ instruments in the early-20s which otherwise differ from this particular triple-0 only by an increased body depth of 4¾” and its traditional build.)
 Fortunately here in Seattle, a store like Dusty Strings allows anybody to test-drive a wide range of high-end acoustic guitars built by a large selection of manufacturers.
 So that is what you do.
 And the Collings 0001 they had sounded pretty good.
 Then, as luck had it, this guitar (listed as a 2006) was offered on eBay by Big Jim’s Guitars, a well respected name in collecting circles.
 So that was it!
 Never looked back, since it has all I ever wanted: beautiful exterior, heavenly sounding, and plays like butter.
 It is nice to compare the sound of this smaller model with its large brother, the D2HA.
-Although rosewood emphasizes lows and highs more than other tonewoods for back and sides, i.e. a “smiley” EQ-curve, you will notice right away that there is more midrange with sparkling highs compared to the dreadnought, since the smaller body will still suppress some lows.
-My absolute favorite fingerstyle guitar nowadays frequently in tow when visiting friends so I can entertain the crowd.
+Although rosewood emphasizes lows and highs more than other tonewoods for back and sides, i.e. it provides a “smiley” EQ-curve, you will notice right away there is more midrange with sparkling highs compared to the dreadnought, since the smaller body will still suppress some lows.
+Like my Pete Huttlinger Signature OM!, a fabulous fingerstyle guitar.
+For years, no guitar pick came near.
+But then I started playing in an acoustic trio and this RW triple-0 turned out to be the perfect bookend to the hog Taylor 314 used by the other guitarist.
+Just a fantastic instrument for many genres, still plenty loud with a distinctive voice.

 The story behind this guitar